2024/25 Undergraduate Course Policy

 Accessibility Needs

 The University of Toronto is committed to accessibility.
 Students with diverse learning styles and needs are welcome in the Cinema Studies Institute.
-If you have a disability or health consideration that may require accommodations, register with Accessibility Services if you have not done so already.
+In particular, if you have a disability or health consideration that may require accommodations, if you are not yet registered with Accessibility Services, contact their office as soon as possible to register.
 The Accessibility Services staff is available by appointment to assess specific needs, provide referrals, and arrange appropriate accommodations.
-The sooner you let them know your needs, the more quickly we can assist you in achieving your learning goals.
-Once you are registered with Accessibility Services, please ensure your instructors receive a letter of accommodation.
-Feel encouraged to approach instructors with any concerns or questions about accessibility accommodations at any point in time during the term; the sooner, the better.
+The sooner you let them and your instructor know your needs, the more quickly we can assist you in achieving your learning goals.
+Once you are registered with Accessibility Services, please ensure that your instructor receives a letter of accommodation.
+Feel encouraged to approach your instructor with any concerns or questions about accessibility accommodations at any point in time during the term; the sooner, the better.

 Respect for Personal Identity